 VIRTUAL TOWN HALL MEETING:

-The Virtual Town Hall Meetings have shifted to Thursday evenings at 5 p.m.
+The Virtual Town Hall Meetings have shifted to Thursday afternoons at 4 p.m.

 Sign up ahead of time for the Zoom webinar here.
 We will also be live streaming the meeting onto Gunnison County Health and Human Services Facebook page.